2qx/short-metadata-protocol/README.md

 |    `3` | Parsable | `<bytecode> <field1> ... <fieldx#>` | no   |

-For example, to record an icon of a fungible token created from the seventh input, the `<meta>` tag would be `0x02 1207`, where the Name for an *NFT* on the fourth *output* from an existing category would be tagged `0x02 0104`,
+For example, to record an icon of a fungible token created from the seventh input, the `<meta>` tag would be `0x02 1207`,

-In binary, the first example above is as follows:
+In binary, the example above is as follows:

     // 0x1207
     //